droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 As Milivoj reaches the door, he tersely addresses Jarzinka as “Mother” and gives her a grudging nod.
 Jarzinka grunts and shuffles away from the door, disappearing into the room from which Milivoj came.

 If the players inform Milivoj that they want to speak with him about St. Andral’s bones, he scowls, insists that he knows nothing about the matter, and attempts to close the door.
-A player can prevent him from doing so with a successful DC 10 Strength or Dexterity check.
-(If Milivoj successfully closes the door, the players can make him open it again by making a sufficient nuisance of themselves, by succeeding on a DC 10 Charisma (Intimidation or Persuasion) check, or by forcing the door down with a successful DC 10 Strength check.)
+A player can prevent him from doing so with a successful DC 17 Athletics check.
+(If Milivoj successfully closes the door, the players can make him open it again by making a sufficient nuisance of themselves, by succeeding on a DC 17 Intimidation or Diplomacy check, or by forcing the door down with a successful DC 15 Athletics check.)

 Milivoj denies any knowledge of the bones or their theft if asked about them outright.
 However, he claims to have seen a cloaked figure watching the church two days ago from an alleyway.
 (The description of the cloaked figure coincidentally matches the appearance of Ernst Larnak, Fiona's spy, though Milivoj doesn't know Ernst or the nature of his employment.)
-A successful DC 10 Perception check to Sense Motive reveals that he is speaking slightly too quickly.
+A successful DC 12 Perception check to Sense Motive reveals that he is speaking slightly too quickly.

-If the players accuse Milivoj of stealing the bones and succeed on a DC 15 Charisma (Intimidation) check, Milivoj admits to stealing them, as described in <span class="citation">Bones of St. Andral (p.
+If the players accuse Milivoj of stealing the bones and succeed on a DC 21 Intimidation check, Milivoj admits to stealing them, as described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 Players who confront Milivoj with evidence from the crypt automatically succeed.
 Milivoj can't take the players to the coffin maker's shop himself, but notes that Father Lucian can lead them there.

 If asked his motive for stealing the bones, Milivoj shares the reasons described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 He can also share that, after his father—a former Vallakian guard—was  wounded in a recent wolf attack, both of his parents began regularly purchasing dream pastries from the peddler Morgantha outside of the gates.
 With both parents addicted to Morgantha's wares, Milivoj sees himself as his siblings' sole means of avoiding total poverty.
 (If asked, Milivoj can provide a basic description of the effects of dream pastries, as described in <span class="citation">Dream Pastries (p.
 125)</span>.)